 Fellowship Rotations

-Fellows will complete three rotations during the training year and will have the opportunity to be supervised by multiple licensed psychologists.
+Fellows will complete three primary rotations during the training year and will have the opportunity to be supervised by multiple licensed psychologists.
 Fellows are asked to provide input on rotation preferences based on training goals and interests.
 Training faculty incorporate fellows’ preferences with assessed training and experience needs, as well as available supervisors, to determine an individualized rotation plan for each fellow.
 Each rotation will be approximately 16 weeks and will emphasize exposure in a forensic practice area.
 Rotations offered include:

 Competency to stand trial – Required rotation